springboardmentor0327/Text_Summarization_Infosys_Internship_Oct2024/README.md

 1. Download the files Summarizer_App.py and requirements.txt
 2. Install required libraries: run pip install -r requirements.txt
-3. Generate your Gemini API key and enter it in the assigned place in the Summarizer_App.py
+3. Generate your Gemini API key and enter it in the assigned place in the file Summarizer_App.py
 4. Run the python file Summarizer_App.py
 5. Open the generated gradio link to interact with the app.